Coronavirus halts recovery in Brazil real estate market, dashes IPO plans

-SAO PAULO, April 1 (Reuters) - Just weeks ago, cement mixers, cranes, bulldozers and workers swarming around at least four different high-end residential and commercial building projects clogged a narrow street adjoining Sao Paulo’s main business thoroughfare, Faria Lima.
+SAO PAULO (Reuters) - Just weeks ago, cement mixers, cranes, bulldozers and workers swarming around at least four different high-end residential and commercial building projects clogged a narrow street adjoining Sao Paulo’s main business thoroughfare, Faria Lima.

 One of several thriving construction corridors in Brazil’s largest city, the bustling activity - together with a long queue of companies seeking IPOs to raise around 10 billion reais ($1.97 billion) - seemed to indicate that the country’s long-depressed real estate market was finally back.

-While work continues at many of those sites on streets suddenly emptied by coronavirus-related quarantine, the dozen planned stock flotations have all been cancelled or postponed.
+While work continues at many of those sites on streets suddenly emptied by coronavirus-related quarantine, the dozen planned stock flotations have all been canceled or postponed.

-Shares of Mitre Realty Empreendimentos SA, which early in February became the first developer in more than 10 years to list shares on the Sao Paulo stock exchange, have since sunk 43%, even steeper than the 35% drop in the benchmark Bovespa stock index.
+Shares of Mitre Realty Empreendimentos SA (MTRE3.SA), which early in February became the first developer in more than 10 years to list shares on the Sao Paulo stock exchange, have since sunk 43%, even steeper than the 35% drop in the benchmark Bovespa stock index .BVSP.

 “If you look at the stock market now you see investors selling off to protect themselves from uncertainties, so it is not a good time for initial public offerings,” said Luiz Antonio França, president at the Brazilian association of Real Estate Developers (Abrainc).